P061B

 What P061B means

-This distinction matters because P061B can be set even when the engine is physically producing the correct torque, if the PCM software pathway that computes torque is operating incorrectly.
-Causes include software faults, memory errors within the PCM, or input data feeding the calculation that is within sensor-specific thresholds but subtly incorrect enough to corrupt the model result.
+This distinction matters because P061B can be set even when the engine is physically producing correct torque, if the software pathway that computes torque is operating incorrectly.
+Causes include software faults, memory errors within the module, unstable supply voltage corrupting in-process calculations, or input data that is within sensor-specific thresholds but subtly incorrect enough to bias the model result.
+It can also result from mechanical conditions and sensor inaccuracies that skew the calculation.

-The practical effect is similar to P061A: limp mode may be engaged as the PCM defaults to a conservative fixed torque strategy, transmission co-ordination may be affected, and the MIL is illuminated.
-PCM reprogramming resolves the fault in many vehicles where manufacturers have identified the calculation bug through software updates.
+The practical effect is similar to P061A: limp mode may be engaged as the module defaults to a conservative fixed torque strategy, transmission coordination may be affected, and the MIL is illuminated.
+Reprogramming resolves the fault on vehicles where manufacturers have identified and corrected a calculation bug through software updates.

 Common causes